shanebrewer/system_design_questions/stock_exchange/stock_exchange_system_design.md

 ## Problem Statement

-Build a stock exchange system.
+Build a stock exchange system that matches buyers and sellers of an asset efficiently.

 ---